PulkitDhamija/GeorgiaTechSubmission/README.md

 Problem Statement: To extract the information from 10-K fillings of companies and generate insights using LLM models.

-Description: My final aim was to extract information like earnings per share, revenue, gross margin, current assets, etc. from 10-K sec edgar fillings and generate insights based on yearly changes from 1995-2023.
+Description: My ultimate aim is to extract information like earnings per share, revenue, gross margin, current assets, etc., from 10-K sec edgar fillings and generate insights based on yearly changes from 1995-2023.

 Challenges: